MariaMengozzi/pc-2022/notes.md

     DECIDE WHAT TO DO (the decision must be taken on the sens of this cycle, only with atomic operation we can get this type of behavior)
     ACT

-all the actions inside the loop must be atomic but at the same time they must be not blocking, because if it is blocking we are blocking the loop, so the system is no more able to sensing the system, so we decompose a task in multiple cycles, so that even if is a long computation we are not blocking the whole system. if it is only with these instructions the pc is not reactive, for being reactive it needs interruption, interruption are performed at the end of every cycle of the loop, this leads to a event driven behavior. the interruption can not interrupt an action that is performing, but at the end of it the pc understand that there was an interruption, so it starts to manage it.
+all the actions inside the loop must be atomic but at the same time they must be non blocking, because if it is blocking we are blocking the loop, so the system is no more able to sensing the system, so we decompose a task in multiple cycles, so that even if is a long computation we are not blocking the whole system. if it is only with these instructions the pc is not reactive, for being reactive it needs interruption, interruption are performed at the end of every cycle of the loop, this leads to a event driven behavior. the interruption can not interrupt an action that is performing, but at the end of it the pc understand that there was an interruption, so it starts to manage it.

 If I have a machine that support a super loop i need only to program what at each loop it needs to do.
 In the case of agents we haven't a loop, but we program that with plans that specify what to do when something occurs.

-the other one is the EVENT LOOP, in this case our agents are programmed for managing events, where events can be everything. in this case we have:
+the other one is the **EVENT LOOP,** in this case our agents are programmed for managing events, where events can be everything. in this case we have:

 LOOP:
     EV <-	WAIT FOR EVENT (this is the only place in which we are waiting)